raphipod/Caramel/README.md

 ## **What's Caramel?**

 First of all, Caramel is not a custom Minecraft client.
-It's a vanilla Fabric modpack, that keeps the changes to a minimum, and makes Minecraft an enjoyable experience once again.
+It's a vanilla Fabric modpack with custom configs, that keeps the changes to a minimum, and makes Minecraft an enjoyable experience once again.

 It's packaged in the MMC format, so all Minecraft Launchers should be able to import it!